CirroBuild/FrostiDocs/blog/2022-09-30-hacktoberfest-questdb.md

 [pull requests](https://hacktoberfest.com/participation/#pr-mr-details), and
 [spam](https://hacktoberfest.com/participation/#spam).

-To maintain a friendly environment for both maintainers and contributors, we put together extra recommendations to increase the chance that your pull requests get merged:
+To keep a friendly environment for both maintainers and contributors, we put together extra recommendations to increase the chance that your pull requests get merged: